-If you made it past two weeks in your commitment to read through the Bible in 2019, congratulations – you are in the minority!
+If you made it past two weeks in your commitment to read through the Bible in the new year, congratulations – you are in the minority!
 Dubbed “Quitter’s Day,” new research has shown that most people give up on their New Year’s resolutions by Jan.
 12 each year.

 Maybe you made it through two weeks, but then you hit Leviticus, and old covenant law and 6 a.m. just didn’t seem compatible.
 Stalling out on the discipline of daily Bible reading is common.
 Starting your plan felt great, but discipline has turned to duty, threatening to turn delight into drudgery.